 In total, the study found that people can burn anywhere between 240 and 360 calories during a 20-minute Tabata workout, but for a more personalized estimate, use a fitness tracker.

 What You Should Know Before Starting Tabata

 Both trainers emphasized that Tabata is tough - so if you're new to working out, you should probably work to improve your endurance before trying it.
-"If you're not willing to give near maximum effort for that 20 seconds, then you won't elicit the many benefits that [Tabata] produces," Kyle said.
+"If you're not willing to give near maximum effort for that 20 seconds, then you won't elicit the many benefits that [Tabata] produces," Prescott said.

-Once you feel ready to give it a shot, Kyle recommends easing in, rather than signing up for five classes in a week right off the bat.
+Once you feel ready to give it a shot, Prescott recommends easing in, rather than signing up for five classes in a week right off the bat.
 "Tabata training is very taxing on your body, as you're expected to continuously put up 100 percent effort, and some people just aren't physically prepared for that," he explained.
 Try taking no more than two classes per week at the beginning and three per week after you've done the workout for some time.

-Alex told POPSUGAR that staying hydrated before, during, and after a Tabata workout is a must.
+Carneiro told POPSUGAR that staying hydrated before, during, and after a Tabata workout is a must.
 He said it's also important to understand that your heart rate will be up throughout the entire session, so you should make sure you're working at your own pace.
-"If you have to skip a round to catch your breath, that's OK," Alex said.
+"If you have to skip a round to catch your breath, that's OK," Carneiro said.
 "A proper warmup and cooldown is a must as well, as you want to avoid any potential injuries."